mafaldaamorim/photographer-portfolio/README.md

 # photographer-portfolio
-Portfolio for an imaginary photographer
+My first HTML / CSS academic project.
+A portfolio for an imaginary photographer